Alert History Import and Export API¶

 In the command, make sure to replace the following placeholders:

-`TOKEN_HERE`: Your API token for authentication.
+API-KEY: Your API Key for authentication.
 Generate this token in the platform by navigating to Settings -> API Keys -> New API Key, and creating a key with the "Read Alerts" permission.

 Request Headers¶